MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/restart-cluster.md

 ## Next steps

-In this article, you learned how to restart, remove, or reinstall Azure Kubernetes Service on Azure Stack HCI and Windows Server.
+In this article, you learned how to restart, remove, or reinstall AKS on Azure Stack HCI and Windows Server.
 Next, you can:
 - [Deploy a Linux applications on a Kubernetes cluster](./deploy-linux-application.md).
 - [Deploy a Windows Server application on a Kubernetes cluster](./deploy-windows-application.md).